preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 Delete and create draft
 ******************************
-When deleting a page, it may be possible to create a new draft.
+When deleting (archiving) a page, it may be possible to create a new draft.
 This is possible if:

 + The page has no sub pages.
 + No variations are created for the page.